L i v i n g in W~a~v~e~s

-In 1950, a 20 year old kid living in SF's Presidio and playing in the tenderloin was asked by Charlie Parker to fill in for Miles Davis on Parker's west coast gigs.
+In 1950, a 20 year old Army Band trumpeter living in SF's Presidio and playing after hours in the tenderloin was asked by Charlie Parker to fill in for Miles Davis on Parker's west coast gigs.
 The rest is history.

 Tap Doug Klein's photo to play video:

-One of the crazier things to come out of 2017's total solar eclipse was the trio of Bert Keely, Larry Marcus and Roger Bourland imagining they could perform Pink Floyd's Dark Side of the Moon from start to finish as a trio - with nothing pre-recorded other than the alarm clock and the cash register.
+2017's total solar eclipse inspired the trio of guitarist Bert Keely, drummer Larry Marcus, and pianist Roger Bourland to perform Pink Floyd's Dark Side of the Moon from start to finish with nothing pre-recorded but an alarm clock and a cash register.
 Here's a sample of how it was done live at Angelica's Bistro in Redwood City CA.

 Cinema Paradiso (Main Theme)

 Bert dove into digital photography to capture the sights while making psychedelic sounds, touring the US as guitarist in the Flying Other Brothers.
 Eight coffee table books of Bert's photography are available at Blurb.com/user/bzbert.